Skip to main content

 Scaling and finetuning

-dlt offers several mechanism and configuration options to scale up and finetune pipelines:
+dlt offers several mechanisms and configuration options to scale up and finetune pipelines:

 • Writing sources and resources that are run in parallel via thread pools and async execution.

-• Finetune the memory buffers, intermediary file sizes and compression options.
+• Finetuning the memory buffers, intermediary file sizes, and compression options.

 Read more about performance.